7 Best Places to Live in New York with a Dog in 2025

 Know What Your Rights Are as a Tenant

-While landlords, generally, have a right to deny pets in their apartments and buildings, there are certain protections New York City affords its tenants.
+While landlords generally have a right to deny pets in their apartments and buildings, there are certain protections New York City affords its tenants.

-If your landlord finds out about your pet and does nothing within three months to enforce their no-pet or no-dog clause, then you are within your right to continue living with your dog on the said premises.
+If your landlord finds out about your pet and does nothing within three months to enforce their no-pet or no-dog clause, you are within your right to continue living with your dog on the premises.

 Why Do So Many Buildings Not Allow Dogs in New York?

-Clean up and damage cost building management money, while complaints cause unneeded headaches with tenants or scare away tenants.
+Clean-up and damage cost building management money, while complaints cause unneeded headaches with tenants or scare away tenants.

 How to Be a Responsible Dog Owner in New York